 Spurred on by a tall story from his deadbeat uncle, eight-year-old Tom takes it upon himself to confront a local legend and make a terrifying sacrifice for his family.

 Rekindling the adventurous spirit of classic ‘80s storytelling from the likes of Stephen Spielberg and Stephen King, Fingers is a high stakes horror/adventure piece with darkly comic elements that explores the life of a dysfunctional family in a small rural town and just how far an ambitious young child will …

-Following a decade as a full-time music and film journalist, Lachlan has dedicated himself to his love of screenwriting, kicking off his career with a number of successful short pieces.
-In 2016 he was inducted into the Australian Writers’ Guild’s Pathways Program when his short horror script Fingers was nominated for the Monte Miller Award at the 49th AWGIE Awards.
+He was first inducted into the Australian Writers’ Guild’s Pathways Program when his short horror/adventure script Fingers was nominated for the Monte Miller Award at the 49th AWGIE Awards.

 Read about his other projects at lachlanmarks.com.